FEMOROACETABULAR IMPINGEMENT

 Symptoms

-• Hip pain worsens with physical activity or long times of sitting
+- Hip pain worsens with physical activity or long periods of sitting

-• A popping or clicking sound of the hip
+- A popping or clicking sound in the hip

 Femoroacetabular Impingement Risk Factors